Redefining Technology

 Refine models with continuous input

-Conduct a comprehensive assessment of existing data sources, ensuring they align with AI-driven anomaly detection objectives.
-This enhances predictive accuracy and operational efficiency, ultimately boosting wafer quality and yield rates.
+Conduct a comprehensive assessment of existing data sources to ensure alignment with AI-driven anomaly detection objectives, enhancing predictive accuracy and operational efficiency, and boosting wafer quality.

 Industry Standards